Please wait

 Les Foies Gras du Ried

-Give back to Alsace what is Alsace by buying from Francis Claude and Marc Grossmann!
-At the helm of this artisanal business since 2007, they offer a wide range of homemade products: foie gras, rillettes, terrines, chutneys and prepared dishes.
-Not to be missed!
+Give back to Alsace what is Alsace by buying from Francis Claude and Marc Grossmann! at the helm of this artisanal business since 2007, they offer a wide range of homemade products: foie gras, rillettes, terrines, chutneys and prepared dishes. not to be missed!

 Foie Gras Dupérier